SanielCode/Algo-practice/README.md

-This is a repository for placing my problem solving algorythm list here from Leetcode, Hackerranks and Codewars
+This is a repository for placing my problem solving algorythm list here from Leetcode